This Short Film Shines A Spotlight On The Issue Of Mass Consumption & Waste

-Today, Fashion Revolution, the global movement calling for greater transparency, sustainability and ethics in the fashion industry, has released a thought-provoking, striking short film entitled Loved Clothes Last, focusing on the issue of mass consumption and waste.
+On Tuesday, Fashion Revolution, the global movement calling for greater transparency, sustainability, and ethics in the fashion industry, released a thought-provoking film titled Loved Clothes Last, which focuses on the issue of mass consumption and waste.

-The film, directed by Balthazar Klarwein and produced by Feel Films, stars model Angelina Jesson, captured in a disturbing dystopian reality where landfill and decay meet everyday life, the result of decades of mindless overproduction and incessant consumption.
-The powerful film poses the question: when will we slow down and accept a future where we all understand the importance of loving, and keeping, our clothes for longer?
+The short, directed by Balthazar Klarwein and produced by Feel Films, stars model Angelina Jesson captured in a disturbing dystopian reality where landfill and decay meet everyday life, the result of decades of mindless overproduction.
+Ultimately, it asks the viewer: When will we slow down and accept a future where we all understand the importance of loving (and keeping) our clothes for a longer length of time?

 Advertisement